mrgoodsire/AgeofAshes/Session_Notes.md

 - Scroll of Obscurring Mist - Hal
 - Scroll of Touch Idiocy - Hal

 We continue to the end of the tunnel and there is a ladder that leads up to a trapdoor.
-Asemer proceeds up the ladder and opens the creaky trapdoor.
-Asemer sees a pantry full of pickled items.
+Asemar proceeds up the ladder and opens the creaky trapdoor.
+Asemar sees a pantry full of pickled items.
 Mo' pushes Asmer out of the way and finds cured meats, bread, greasy foods, pickled eggs, carrots, beets, onions, cucumber, pig ears, chicken feet, radishes.
 We hear tavern music and goblins.
 I peak out and there are stairs that lead to another door.

 Through that door there are two cooks and a waiter notice Mo'.
 Mo' asks where the bathroom is, and the waiter says he has to go get the manager.
 Mo' blows a lethargy dart at the waiter and Hal tries to negotiate.
 Mo' throws a smokestick and yells fire!
 We storm out with the crowd and run to the other side of Breachill.
 Roxie notices us run out but goes to tend to her kitchen.